mertbildirici1/Route/README.md

 ### Implement `routeDistance`

 This method takes a `List<Point> route` representing a path in the graph as input and should calculate the total distance along that path, starting at the first point and adding the distances from the first to the second point, the second to the third point, and so on.
 Use the `distance` method of [the `Point` class](#the-point-class).
+You may test correctness using `testRouteDistance()` in JUnit.

 The runtime complexity of the method should be linear in `route.size()`, that is, the number of points on the path.

 ### Implement `connected`

 This method takes two points `p1` and `p2` and should return `true` if the points are connected, meaning there exists a path in the graph (a sequence of edges) from `p1` to `p2`.
 Otherwise, the method should return `false`, including if `p1` or `p2` are not themselves points in the graph.
+You may test correctness using `testConnected()` in JUnit.

 This method will require you to search in the graph itself, using, for example, a depth-first search (DFS) or similar approach.
 The runtime complexity of your implementation should be at most $`O(N+M)`$ where $`N`$ is the number of vertices in the graph and $`M`$ is the number of edges in the graph.
 In other words, the runtime complexity should be at most linear in the size of the graph.